ChangWan723/ChangWan723.github.io/_posts/CSLN/SoftwareModelling/2023-11-19-Relations-and-Functions-in-Event-B.md

 |-----------|------------|
 | y = f(x)  | x ↦ y ∈ f  |

+> In mathematics, a **well-defined** expression or **unambiguous** expression is an expression whose definition assigns it a unique interpretation or value.
+Otherwise, the expression is said to be **not well defined, ill defined or ambiguous**.
+A function is well defined if it gives the **same result** when the representation of the input is changed **without changing the value** of the input.

 #### Example of Birthday Book

 - Birthday book relates people to their birthday.